elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_channel_setup.md

 $ elm install slashmili/phoenix-socket
 ```

+In the near future, we'll likely have different options for how we want to
+connect Elm and Phoenix.
+And it's also likely that a standard approach will
+develop over time.
+We're using `slashmili/phoenix-socket` in this book because
+it works well with the latest version of Elm, but if you're interested in
+pursuing your own approach and pushing the boundaries, be sure to check out the
+prior art that's available in packages like `fbonetti/elm-phoenix-socket` and
+`saschatimme/elm-phoenix`.

-This package will give us a way to update our Elm front-end application to send
+With this package installed, we can move on and update our Elm front-end
-messages over the channel to the Phoenix back-end.
+application to send messages over the channel to the Phoenix back-end.

 ## Configuring Elm with Phoenix Channels